mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/on_chain_views.md

   </TabItem>
 </Tabs>

-## How to simulate a view execution using Taquito
+## How to simulate a view execution using Webmavryk

-Taquito offers the ability to simulate the result of on-chain views.
+Webmavryk offers the ability to simulate the result of on-chain views.

 The user can create an instance of `ContractAbstraction` using the `at` method of the Contract or Wallet API with the contract's address that defines the views.
 The `contractViews` member of the `ContractAbstraction` instance is dynamically populated with methods that match the on-chain view names.